fodilfliti/flutter_scale_kit/README.md

 **🎯 Quick Start Complete!** Above, you learned the essentials: setup, core APIs, and popular patterns.

 **📖 Now: Deep Dive** - Below you'll find comprehensive documentation for every method, advanced tuning options, and implementation details.
 Use this as your complete reference guide.

+**You stay in charge:** Scale Kit lets you redefine breakpoints, decide how desktop behaves, and adjust orientation boosts or size-class fallbacks while the engine handles all the wiring—no need for custom detectors or extension glue.

 ---